mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 >
 >-[*THE CODE: The Players' Guide to Fair Play and the Unwritten Rules of Tennis*](https://www.usta.com/content/dam/usta/pdfs/2015_Code.pdfhttps://www.usta.com/content/dam/usta/pdfs/2015_Code.pdf) by the US Tennis Association

 Some decisions about code are a matter of personal taste.
 If your reviewer thinks your 8-line function would be better as two 5-line functions, neither of you is objectively "right."
 It's a matter of opinion which version is better.

 When your reviewer makes a suggestion, and you both have about equal evidence to support your position, defer to your reviewer.
 Between the two of you, the reviewer has better perspective on what it's like to read this code fresh.

 ## Minimize lag between rounds of review

 A few months ago, a reviewer contributed a small change to an open source project I maintain.
-I gave them feedback within a few hours, and then they disappeared.
+I gave them feedback within a few hours, but they promptly disappeared.
 After a few days, I checked back to make sure I didn't overlook a notification, but there was still no response from the author.

 A month later, the author finally popped up again to submit their revisions.
-While I appreciated their effort, the lag between review rounds doubled my work.
-Not only did I have to re-read their code, I had to re-read my feedback as well to recall the full context.
+While I appreciated their effort, the lag between review rounds meant that they doubled my work.
+Not only did I have to re-read their code, I had to re-read my feedback to recall the full context.
 Had they followed up within a day or two, I wouldn't have to do all that extra work.

 {{<img src="effort-graph.jpg">}}